On This Page:

 Introduction

-We also serve as an educational resource for Friends seeking a better understanding of Native American concerns.
-Grants are made to Native Americans, varying widely in nature from year to year in geographical representation and content.
-Very rarely supports scholarship requests or organizations outside the United States.
-Favors projects of a one-time nature: pilot projects and seed money to help initiatives get off the ground.
-Favors projects that serve a community rather than a single individual.
+We also serve as an educational resource for Friends seeking to understand Indigenous concerns better.
+We grant funds to Indigenous peoples and organizations in the North American geographical region.
+Grant awards average $2,000 per individual or organization.
+We favor projects of a one-time nature, pilot projects, and seed money to help initiatives get off the ground and projects that serve a community rather than a single individual.

 Who Can Apply?